A Unified Noise-Curvature View of Loss of Trainability: Experiments

-On CReLU, vanilla and reset hover near random accuracy ($\sim0.1$), while our method stabilizes training around $0.5$ with steady gains.
-Under L2, vanilla decays to $\sim 0.1$; our scheduler not only restores stability but continues improving, reaching about $0.5$ by $\sim 40$ tasks.
-With Wasserstein regularizer, longer horizons exhibit mild decay, yet our controller maintains and improves performance to about $0.65$.
+To evaluate the curvature volatility diagnosis and our scheduler as a mitigator, we investigate LoT on a sequence of 40 non-stationary tasks using a random-label MNIST.
+Each task involves memorizing randomized target labels to isolate optimization dynamics from semantic transfer.
+We use a two-layer MLP (width 256) trained with Adam, where we use hyperparameters tuned for a single task (\emph{no lifetime tuning}).
+More details on the setup in Appendix~\ref{app:setup}.

+Figure~\ref{fig:predict_controller} (bottom) compares vanilla, reset-at-task, and our per-layer scheduler across methods.
+With CReLU, our scheduler steadily improves on each task, whereas vanilla and reset stay near random accuracy.
+We attribute this initial failure of the vanilla baseline to the absence of regularization constraints (present in L2 and Wasserstein), which otherwise implicitly moderate the effective step-size and prevent immediate entry into a noise-dominated regime (see Appendix~\ref{app:exp-depth}).
+Under L2, our scheduler continues improving, while vanilla decays to random accuracy as the effective step-size gradually increases.
+Lastly, Wasserstein regularization exhibits mild decay in trainability, yet our controller maintains a higher and more stable average task accuracy.

-Figure~\ref{fig:lr-behavior} shows the learned learning-rate trajectories naturally decay, mirroring standard schedules and yielding improved performance.
-For L2, the LR cools sharply at the start and settles to a low plateau far below the initial $10^{-3}$; for Wasserstein, a brief warm-up is followed by per-task cool-downs.
-For CReLU, the LR warms moderately, then plateaus with within-task cool-downs, matching the drop in sharpness volatility and the rise in accuracy.
+Figure~\ref{fig:lr-behavior} shows the step-size trajectories produced by our scheduler.
+The step-size decreases as training progresses within a task, mirroring standard schedules that are know to yield improved performance.
+Moreover, the step-size schedule is adaptive to the effect of non-stationarity in combination with the learning algorithm.
+For L2, the step-size cools sharply at the start and settles to a low plateau far below the initial $10^{-3}$; for Wasserstein, a brief warm-up is followed by per-task cool-downs.
+For CReLU, the step-size warms moderately, then plateaus with within-task cool-downs, matching the drop in sharpness volatility and the rise in accuracy.
+These step-size trajectories are significant because they are effective at improving performance, are achieved without tuning, and validate our analysis of the loss of trainability phenomenon.